-In North Gosforth Primary Care Network we have Clinical Pharmacists, Pharmacy Technicians, Social Prescribing Link Workers (SPLWs), Care Coordinators, First Contact Physiotherapists, Dietitians and Health & Wellbeing Coaches who work with patients across five practice.
+In North Gosforth Primary Care Network we have Clinical Pharmacists, Pharmacy Technicians, Social Prescribing Link Workers (SPLWs), Care Coordinators, and Health & Wellbeing Coaches who work with patients across our four practices.
 It means that new and expert services are available to patients through the familiar setting of their GP Practice.

 How we work with GP practices…

 A Clinical Director from one of the member practices leads each PCN.
 In North Gosforth Primary Care Network our Clinical Director is Dr Sarah Rae.